-The rebirth of the European Rail Timetable, March 2014...
+The fall & rise of the famous European Rail Timetable...

 What does the European Rail Timetable contain?

 Schematic maps of all major European rail & ferry routes, both international & within each country, see the sample map below;

 Timetables for all major international routes in Europe, as far east as Istanbul, Moscow, St Petersburg & Kiev, as far west as Lisbon, as far south as Athens, Sicily, Gibraltar, see the example timetable below;

 Timetables for all principal domestic train services in each European country;

 Timetables and route maps for all ferry services serving Europe, including Baltic, English Channel, North Sea and Mediterranean;